 A number of plug-ins included in Workcraft depend on third-party tools and some of the plugins act as a user friendly front-end for such tools.
-In order to obtain complete functionality from Workcraft these back-end tools have to be present on your system.
+In order to obtain complete functionality from Workcraft these back-end tools have to be present on your system (note that the Workcraft distribution comes bundled with these tools, so you do not have to install them separately).
 Download locations for those tools are linked below.

 Petrify is a tool for synthesis of Petri nets and asynchronous controllers by Jordi Cortadella.
 Petrify reads a Petri net and generates another bisimilar Petri net which is simpler than the original description.
 Initially, petrify performs a token flow analysis of the initial Petri net and produces a transition system (TS).
 In the initial TS, all transitions with the same label are considered as one event.
 The TS is then transformed and transitions relabeled to fulfil the conditions required to obtain a Petri net.
 Petrify is able to obtain Petri nets with some specific properties: pure, free choice, unique choice, place irredundant, etc.